bassmanitram/actions-for-nautilus/configurator/help.md

     #!/bin/bash
     ```

-* Make your shell script executable (`chmod +x /path/to/your/shell/script`)
+* Make your shell script executable via the Nautilus file properties dialog (or by executing the command
+  `chmod +x /path/to/your/shell/script`)
 * Put your shell script in a directory that is listed in your environment's PATH environment variable, _or_
-  specify the full path to your script when constructing you command action *Command line** string.
+  specify the full path to your script as the first token when constructing you command action
+  **Command line** string.

 ### Command line placeholders

-The command line would be of limited use it it didn't have access to the information in the
+The command line would be of limited use it it didn't have access to information about the files in the
-selection.
+Nautilus selection.
 As already hinted at, though, it does!

-When specifying the command line you can use a number of placeholders as arguments to the
+When specifying the command line you can use a number of placeholders as arguments to your desired
-command that will be replaced with various details of the files that are in the selection.
-Furthermore
+command, each of which will be replaced with specific details of the files that are in the selection.
-the placeholders at your disposal have different "flavors" that affect _how_ the extension executes
+Furthermore the placeholders at your disposal have different "flavors" that affect _how_ the extension
-the command that you have configured.
+executes the command that you have configured.